Graeme West: Playing career

-Graeme West played left- (replaced by interchange/substitute Brian Case) in Wigan's 15–4 victory over Leeds in the 1982–83 John Player Trophy Final during the 1982–83 season at Elland Road, Leeds on Saturday 22 January 1983, played left- in the 11–8 victory over Hull Kingston Rovers in the 1985–86 John Player Special Trophy Final during the 1985–86 season at Elland Road, Leeds on Saturday 11 January 1986, and played left- in the 18–4 victory over Warrington in the 1986–87 John Player Special Trophy Final during the 1986–87 season at Burnden Park, Bolton on Saturday 10 January 1987.
+Graeme West played left- in the 11–8 victory over Hull Kingston Rovers in the 1985–86 John Player Special Trophy Final during the 1985–86 season at Elland Road, Leeds on Saturday 11 January 1986, and played left- in the 18–4 victory over Warrington in the 1986–87 John Player Special Trophy Final during the 1986–87 season at Burnden Park, Bolton on Saturday 10 January 1987.

+He retired from the first team in 1989 to lead the reserve 'A' Team as player-coach, but made a late appearance against Castleford in 1991 due to injuries and a fixture pile up, scoring a try late in the game that gained a standing ovation.

 Coaching career

 In 1994, following the sacking of John Dorahy, West was appointed as coach of Wigan, after fans petitioned for him to get the job.
-In his first month as coach, at the end of the 1993–94 Rugby Football League season West secured the First Division Premiership Trophy against Castleford, and then travelled with Wigan to Brisbane, guiding them in their 1994 World Club Challenge victory over Australian premiers, the Brisbane Broncos - The first time it was won by an English team in Australia.
-At the end of his first full season, he and the team won the League Championship, Challenge Cup, Regal Trophy, and Premiership - the 'Grand Slam' of all 4 trophies.
+In his first month as coach, at the end of the 1993–94 Rugby Football League season West secured the First Division Premiership Trophy against Castleford, and then travelled with Wigan to Brisbane, guiding them in their 1994 World Club Challenge victory over Australian premiers, the Brisbane Broncos - the first time it was won by an English team in Australia.

+At the end of his first full season, Wigan won the League Championship, Challenge Cup, Regal Trophy, and Premiership - the 'Grand Slam' of all four trophies.
 Even though Wigan dominated Rugby League from 1985 to 1995, it was the only season the club achieved this feat.
-During the 1994 Kangaroo tour Wigan hosted a match against the Australian national team but couldn't pull off a win.
-Despite a second half comeback, the tourists won the match 30 - 20.
+During the 1994 Kangaroo tour Wigan hosted a match against the Australian national team but lost the match 30-20.

+In 1995-96, Wigan won the championship, Premiership and Regal Trophy again.

-West stayed on in that position until February 1997 when, following an early exit from the Challenge Cup in 2 consecutive years, he was replaced by Eric Hughes.
+West stayed in the role until February 1997 when, following an early exit from the Challenge Cup in 2 consecutive years, he was replaced by Eric Hughes.

 After leaving Wigan, West spent short spells at Lancashire Lynx and Widnes Vikings.